 Classes usually consist of a short meditation or contemplation, followed by an experiential drawing exercise that encourages us to go deeper with our observations and investigate our own creative source within, followed by discussion and sharing.

-I offer private one on one sessions either in person, online through Zoom and Skype, as well as workshops for small groups in both yoga and corporate communities.
+I offer private one on one sessions either in person or online through Zoom.

 For all inquiries; Jacobsenart@gmail.com